 This is where I have to end my visit.
 The day is hiding behind the lead-coloured clouds and I deeply regret that I cannot take a picture of the golden sunrays illuminating these majestic colonnades.
 It is too late to walk down to the famous and grand theater at the end of the next Decumanus.

 Apamea is absolutely a top location to visit as the remains from Hellenistic and Roman times are so vividly present.
 As I mentioned above, the city suffered heavily from the Muslim invasion leading to the decline of its wealth.
 During the 7th century, however, Apamea knows a short revival with the coming of the Crusaders.
 In 1106 Prince Tancredi from Normandy arrives here at the head of the First Crusade – later to be promoted to Prince of Galilea and Regent of the Princedom of Antioch.
-In 1157 and again in 1170, northern Syria is being hit by a series of severe earthquakes, destroying Apamea, together with cities like Hama, Emesa (Homs) and Antioch (Antakya).
+In 1157 and again in 1170, northern Syria is being hit by a series of severe earthquakes, destroying Apamea, together with cities like Hama, Emesa (Homs) and Antioch-on-the-Orontes (Antakya).